@startupjs/worker

 Option meanings:

-autoStart(trueby default): auto-initialize workers on server startup.autoStartProduction(trueby default): iffalse, workers do not auto-start whenNODE_ENV=production.concurrency(300): per-worker concurrency.jobTimeout(30000ms): default timeout for jobs.useSeparateProcess(false): execute job handlers in sandboxed child runner.useWorkerThreads(true): when sandbox is on, use worker threads.dashboard: queue UI settings.
+autoStart(trueby default): auto-initialize workers on server startup.autoStartProduction(trueby default): iffalse, workers do not auto-start whenNODE_ENV=production.concurrency(300): per-worker concurrency.ensureBackend(true): initialize StartupJS backend before running a job.
+Set tofalseonly for pure BullMQ jobs/tests that do not use model/backend APIs.jobTimeout(30000ms): default timeout for jobs.queuePrefix(redisPrefix): BullMQ Redis key prefix.
+Mostly useful for isolated tests or dedicated deployments.useSeparateProcess(false): execute job handlers in sandboxed child runner.useWorkerThreads(true): when sandbox is on, use worker threads.dashboard: queue UI settings.
 Providerouteto enable the dashboard route.

 Worker Topology (default + priority)